dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 Singleton #

-Description: This scope creates a single instance during registration and reuses it in all subsequent requests.
+Description: This scope creates an unique instance during registration and reuses it in all subsequent requests.

 Recommendation: Suitable for objects that need to be globally shared across the application, maintaining a single instance.